-Public and nonsectarian private institutions of higher education do not have to complete an SWS contract in order to employ SWS students on-campus.
+Public institutions of higher education do not have to complete a SWS contract in order to employ SWS students on-campus.
 The institution is bound by the provisions of the Institutional Agreement to Participate and all SWS rules, regulations, and guidance.

-See Chapter 4 - Jobs & Wages for more information on procedures for oncampus employment at these institutions.
+Private institutions of higher education must complete a SWS contract in order to employer SWS students on-campus.
+See Chapter 4 - Jobs & Wages for more information on procedures for on-campus employment at institutions.